Summary

 The last time I wrote an article about Energy Transfer was in early August of this year.
 In that article, I talked about the financial results that the company reported for the second quarter of its 2022 fiscal year.
 At that time, I was also celebrating the fact that management had increased guidance for the year from a cash flow perspective.
 Between this and how cheap shares were, I reiterated my ‘strong buy’ for the company's stock, reflecting my belief that it should tremendously outperform the broader market for the foreseeable future.
 And since then, that call has played out nicely.
 While the S&P 500 is down by 9.7%, shares of Energy Transfer have experienced upside of 11.6%.

 Today, Energy Transfer is a true behemoth in its space.
 The company, for instance, has around 53,500 miles of gathering pipelines for its midstream operations.
 Its NGL and refined products operations have around 3,600 miles of pipeline, while the crude oil segment of the company boasts approximately 11,300 miles of crude oil trunk and gathering lines.
-On top of this, the company also owns around 26,900 miles of Interstate pipelines used for natural gas, plus it has 11,600 miles of Interstate pipelines for natural gas as well.
+On top of this, the company also owns around 26,900 miles of Intrastate pipelines used for natural gas, plus it has 11,600 miles of Interstate pipelines for natural gas as well.
 Measured in dollar terms, the company could also be described as significant in size.
 Its market capitalization as of this writing is $36.67 billion, while its enterprise value comes out to just under $100 billion.

 When management last reported financial results covering the second quarter of the 2022 fiscal year, they increased guidance for the business, forecasting that EBITDA during 2022 would come in at between $12.6 billion and $12.8 billion.
 This compared favorably to the prior guidance of between $12.2 billion and $12.6 billion.
 Based on those figures, using midpoint guidance as the foundation, I calculated that the company should have adjusted operating cash flow this year of $9.36 billion.
 This was factored in after making certain adjustments to the cash flow figure to make it more conservative than the GAAP equivalent would have been.
 Taking out maintenance capital expenditures only, I ended up with ‘true free cash flow’ (cash flow that doesn’t penalize for growth) of $8.68 billion, while distributable cash flow came in at $8.26 billion.